-Aside from blockchain, which has been discussed in the previous sections, there are several other disruptive technologies that could reshape the real estate industry in Asia Pacific.
+Aside from blockchain, which has been discussed above, there are several other disruptive technologies that could reshape the real estate industry in Asia Pacific.

-Artificial Intelligence (AI) is too promising to be missed in the real estate industry.
-AI could transform it in a number of ways, such as machine learning in search engines that could precisely address a customer's needs and adapt with their changing preferences; image recognition that enables customers to classify, tag and organise images of properties in realtime; and chatbots that help automate real estate processes such as appointment bookings or information provision73.
+Artificial Intelligence or AI is too promising to be missed in the real estate industry.
+AI could transform it in a number of ways, such as machine learning in search engines that could precisely address a customer's needs and adapt with their changing preferences; image recognition that enables customers to classify, tag and organise images of properties in real-time; and chatbots that help automate real estate processes such as appointment bookings or information provision49.

 The future opportunities of real estate powered by AI are vast.
-Despite being less technologically advanced compared with United States or Europe, Asia Pacific is very active in developing AI, especially in countries like Japan, China and Singapore.
-The region has been predicted to become the primary global market for AI74.
-Even though the percentage of AI-powered services (i.e., location intelligence) within the real estate industry in Asia Pacific is still limited compared with the United States and Europe (10% vs 87%), the potential for high growth is undeniable given the substantial size of Asia's real estate market75.
+Despite being less technologically advanced compared with US or Europe, Asia Pacific is very active in developing AI, especially in countries like Japan, China and Singapore.
+The region has been predicted to become the primary global market for AI50.
+Even though the percentage of AI-powered services (i.e. location intelligence) within the real estate industry in Asia Pacific is still limited compared with the US and Europe (10% versus 87%), the potential for high growth is undeniable given the substantial size of Asia's real estate market51.

 Another new technology that is worth noting is 3D printing.
 3D printing could transform the commercial real estate market considerably, especially in the Project Development vertical as it enables construction activities to be faster, of a higher quality and at lower costs.
-Looking ahead to the future, tenants might consider using 3D printing technology for spatial design purposes while real estate developers could also evaluate tenants' impact and usage with this technology to make informed decisions about location and development76.
+Looking ahead to the future, tenants might consider using 3D printing technology for spatial design purposes while real estate developers could also evaluate tenants' impact and usage with this technology to make informed decisions about location and development52.